Prk-01/Musify/README.md

 # Welcome to Musify (Test Project)
-### This a music platform where you can listen to your favourite albums and tracks.
+### This a music platform where you can listen to albums and tracks of your choice.

 # How to run the application
 ## With docker